 Try the Yu-Gi-Oh wiki, though you'll need to specify the search if you don't want to browse through hundreds of cards.

 Why did Konami invent a dumb word like Polymerization and not just use the Japanese translation of Fusion?

-To the two people in the entire world who ever asked this, Polymerization is actually a real word, but I certainly agree it's not as catchy.
+To the two people in the entire world who even asked this, Polymerization is actually a real word, but I certainly agree it's not as catchy.
 Still, we're talking about the same company that translated the "Satan Claus" into "Santa Claws".
 Puns and censorship matter more than accuracy.

 Questions & Answers